-The Facilities have been designed so that Personal Information may be entered into and used by the Facilities in the following ways:
+The Facilities have been designed so that Personal Information may be entered into, stored and used by authorised users of the Facilities in the following ways:

 - Information you provide during registration and while completing forms on C2C – When you sign up for an Account you may be required to provide Personal Information and if you are a Medical Patient, your Medical Practitioner may ask you to complete forms using the Facilities.
 If you enter your Personal Information into those forms or enter it during registration for an Account, it will be held in the Facilities.
 That information may be used to provide you with a personalised experience while you use the Facilities.

 - Health Information – If you are a Medical Patient, your Medical Practice may use the Facilities to record consultations that Your Medical Practitioner has with you, and other Personal Information about you, including Health Information.
 Examples of the Health Information that may be recorded by your Medical Practice in the Facilities about you include:

 - MIMS - Medical Practitioners who hold a valid license with MIMS can access medical databases provided by MIMS via the Facilities and use MIMS to configure Prescription Alerts.
 In order for C2C to verify that a Medical Practitioner holds a valid license with MIMS it is necessary for the Medical Practitioner to provide the Medical Practitioner’s Medical Practice name, address and contact person name and telephone number to MIMS using C2C.